 Ministry's Response RCY Assessment Year 1 Evidence - Received February 2022 Year 1 Assessment HLTH and MMHA, in partnership with the Attorney General have committed to develop a new independent service to provides rights advice to patients who are involuntarily admitted under the MHA, pursuant to a recommendation from the Ombudsperson.
 The ministries have reported that work is underway.
-No Progress At this time, ministries report that work is underway, but the Attorney General has not provided a action plan or timeline to date.
-The Representative has assessed their progress as still within the pre-planning stage as there has been no evidence of progress towards implementation despite he call for the independent body to be in place by December 1, 2021.
+No Progress At this time, ministries report that work is underway, but the Attorney General has not provided an action plan or timeline to date.
+The Representative has assessed their progress as still within the pre-planning stage as there has been no evidence of progress towards implementation despite her call for the independent body to be in place by December 1, 2021.
 This work is now overdue.
 Year 2 Evidence - Received March 2023 Year 2 Assessment MAG provided a detailed update on the development and implementation of a Rights Advice Service.
 Work toward developing an independent rights service began prior to the release of Detained in 2021, as this work has also been recommended by the BC Ombudsperson in their report 2019 report Committed to Change: Protecting the Rights of Involuntary Patients under the Mental Health Act .
-This work has included a jurisdictional scan, multiple engagements with stakeholders, the development of different service models, Cabinet approval of the current model (November 2021), Treasury Board approval for initial funding for the Rights Advice Service (March 2022), passing legislative amendments to the Mental Health Act that set out the duties and responsibilities of the Rights Advice Service and of directors of designated mental health facilities vis a vis the Rights Advice Service (June 2022), developing a Request for Proposal (RFP), and signing a contract with the Canadian Mental Health Association, BC Division (CMHA BC) to deliver the Rights Advice Service (April 2023).
-The Canadian Mental Health Association will subcontract with the Community Legal Assistance Society, Health Justice, Métis Nation BC, and three regional branches of the CMHA (Nanaimo, Vernon, and Prince George).
-The Ministry of the Attorney General has made progress toward implementing a Rights Advice Service for individuals who are involuntarily detained under the Mental Health Act, including children and youth.
+This work has included a jurisdictional scan, multiple engagements with stakeholders, the development of different service models, Cabinet approval of the current model (November 2021), Treasury Board approval for initial funding for the Rights Advice Service (March 2022), passing legislative amendments to the Mental Health Act that set out the duties and responsibilities of the Rights Advice Service and of directors of designated mental health facilities vis a vis the Rights Advice Service (June 2022), developing a Request for Proposal The Ministry of the Attorney General has made progress toward implementing a Rights Advice Service for individuals who are involuntarily detained under the Mental Health Act, including children and youth.
 Youth under the age of 16 who are admitted to a mental health facility on the request of a parent or guardian will also be able to access the service.
 The Representative is confident that the Rights Advice Service, when fully implemented, will meet the intent of this recommendation.
 However, whilst the recommendation remains in the planning stage, the Representative will continue to assess it has 'some progress' having been made and will await updates on implementation.
 The Office of the Representative will continue to monitor progress toward meeting the intent of the recommendation and will continue to assess the impact on the interests of children and youth.